joshuaonuegbu/skyGUARD/README.md

 # 10GHz Beamforming Radar for Drone Detection and Classification

-# Enhanced 4D Radar System for UAV Detection
+# Enhanced 4D Radar System for Small UAV Detection

 ## Table of Contents